BluesClue27/SC4053-Blockchain-Technology/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋‍♂️ Support

-For questions or issues related to this project, please refer to:
-- Course materials and lectures
-- NTULearn discussion board
-- Course instructors and TAs

 ## 📚 References

 - [Ethereum Documentation](https://ethereum.org/developers/)